 It is the responsibility of every member of the University’s faculty and staff involved in procurement activities such as planning, sourcing, requisitioning, contracting, receiving and payment to understand these requirements and abide by them.

-The goal of a Purchasing Code of Ethics is to provide a general foundation on which to build professional and accountable practices and behavior in all areas of procurement activity.
+The University of Guelph's Purchasing Policy formally adopts the Supply Chain Code of Ethics (the Code) as below.
+The goal of the Code is to provide a general foundation on which to build professional and accountable practices and behavior in all areas of procurement activity.
+All members of the University involved with Supply Chain Activities must be in accordance with the Code.

 PERSONAL INTEGRITY AND PROFESSIONALISM